 If you’re visiting Las Vegas for the first time, you’ll immediately notice that even though buildings on the Vegas Strip appear close together – the blocks are LONG.

 Many tourists are surprised at how much walking is required if you’re traveling on foot.
-For example, just walking from my hotel room in Bally’s to the parking garage took several minutes.
+For example, just walking from my hotel room at Bally’s to the parking garage took several minutes.

 Don’t expect to get anywhere fast in Las Vegas.
 This means you can’t expect to enjoy dinner at the MGM Grand, then walk over to Treasure Island to see an evening show – it’s just not going to happen when you’re traveling on foot.

-I recommend taking a Lyft or driving your car if you need to get somewhere quickly.
+I recommend taking a Lyft / Uber or driving your car if you need to get somewhere quickly.
 There are also a number of pedestrian-friendly footbridges at the main intersections for your convenience.

-- Drive to your destination or take a Lyft.
+Drive to your destination or take a Lyft or Uber.

 Traveling to Las Vegas with kids?
 Check out this in-depth post sharing the top 10 kid-friendly hotels in Las Vegas.

-2. Booking the cheapest hotel (or staying off the Strip)
+2. Don’t book the cheapest hotel (or stay off the Strip)